How to Buy a House in 21 Steps [The 2020 Complete Guide]

 You simply upload these to a secure site where we collect them.

-Meet us to review and sign your home loan application
+Come in to sign your home loan application.

-Once you’ve provided all your information, we review your information in depth and recommend home loans for you.
+Once you’ve provided all your details (from step 15), we review your information in depth and recommend home loans for you.

-There are a lot of factors we take into consideration when choosing home loans for you, and I’ll take you through this in person so you feel comfortable and confident in your home loan.
+There are a lot of factors we take into consideration when choosing home loans, and I’ll take you through this in person so you feel comfortable and confident.

 When you’re ready, you’ll sign the loan application and we can start the process to get your loan approved.